-CSX CORPORATION AND CSX TRANSPORTATION, INC., NORFOLK SOUTHERN CORPORATION AND NORFOLK SOUTHERN RAILWAY COMPANY -- CONTROL AND OPERATING LEASES/AGREEMENTS -- CONRAIL INC. AND CONSOLIDATED RAIL CORPORATION
+CSX CORPORATION AND CSX TRANSPORTATION, INC., NORFOLK SOUTHERN CORPORATION AND NORFOLK SOUTHERN RAILWAY COMPANY -- CONTROL AND OPERATING LEASES/AGREEMENTS --CONRAIL INC. AND CONSOLIDATED RAIL CORPORATION

-SUPPLEMENTAL RESPONSES OF I & M RAIL LINK, LLC TO CSI AND NORFOLK SOUTHERN'S FIRST SET OF INTERROGATORIES AND REQUESTS FOR PRODUCTION OF DOCUMENTS information is unduly burdensome to provide and, in any event, the documents speak for themselves.
+SUPPLEMENTAL RESPONSES OF I & M RAIL LINK, LLC TO CSX AND NORFOLK SOUTHERN'S FIRST SET OF INTERROGATORIES AND REQUESTS FOR PRODUCTION OF DOCUMENTS information is unduly burdensome to provide and, in any event, the documents speak for themselves.

-William C. Sippel

-Thomas J. Healey

-Thomas J. Litwiler

-Christopher E.V.
-Quinn

-Oppenheimer Wolff & Donnelly

-Two Prudential Plaza, 45th Floor

-180 North Stetson Avenue

-Chicago, Illinois 60601-6710

-(312) 616-1800
+William C. Sippel Thomas J. Healey Thomas J. Litwiler Christopher E.V.
+Quinn Oppenheimer Wolff & Donnelly Two Prudential Plaza, 45th Floor 180 North Stetson Avenue Chicago, Illinois 60601-6710 (312) 616-1800

-ATTORNEYS FOR I & M BAIL LIME, LLC
+ATTORNEYS FOR I & M RAIL LINE, LLC

-- seek documents or information in a form not maintained by IMRL in the regular course of business or not readily available in the form requested, on the ground that such documents or information could only be developed, if at all, through unduly burdensome and oppressive special studies, which are not ordinarily required and which IMRL objects to performing. - 12.
-IMRL objects to the requests as overly broad and unduly burdensome to the extent they seek information or documents for periods prior to January 1, 1995. - "all documents relating to" the matters specified, as overly broad and unduly burdensome.
+11. IMRL objects to the requests to the extent they seek documents or information in a form not maintained by IMRL in the regular course of business or not readily available in the form requested, on the ground that such documents or information could only be developed, if at all, through unduly burdensome and oppressive special studies, which are not ordinarily required and which IMRL objects to performing.

+12. IMRL objects to the requests as overly broad and unduly burdensome to the extent they seek information or documents for periods prior to January 1, 1995.

+13. IMRL objects to the requests insofar as they seek "all documents relating to" the matters specified, as overly broad and unduly burdensome.